Sven Ulreich: Bayern Munich

 Ulreich transferred to Bayern prior to the 2015–16 season and signed a contract until 2018.
 He was on the substitutes' bench for the 2015 DFL-Supercup.
 He finished the 2015–16 season with three appearances.
 He finished the 2016–17 season with seven appearances.

 He was able to feature regularly for Bayern Munich during the 2017–18 season, due to a long-term injury to first-choice goalkeeper Manuel Neuer.
 Ulreich started the 2017–18 season by playing in the German Super Cup.
 Ulreich played a key role in guiding Bayern Munich to a record sixth successive German Bundesliga title, which was confirmed in a 1–4 win away at FC Augsburg on 7 April 2018.
 However, Bayern Munich were eliminated from 2017–18 Champions League partly due to a goalkeeping error by Ulreich against Real Madrid in semi-finals.
 Bayern lost 4–3 on aggregate.
 In total, he made 47 appearances in the 2017–18 season.

 Hamburger SV

 After Bayern had signed the goalkeeper Alexander Nübel in the summer of 2020 amidst much public interest, discussions arose as to who would be the backup behind Manuel Neuer in the future.
 Ulreich therefore moved to 2.
 Bundesliga club Hamburger SV in early October 2020 shortly before the end of the transfer window, signing a three-year contract.
 There, the 32-year-old immediately took over as the starter in place of Daniel Heuer Fernandes under new head coach Daniel Thioune.

 On 4 June 2021, Ulreich's contract with HSV was terminated prematurely.

 Return to Bayern Munich

 On 27 June 2021, Ulreich returned to Bayern Munich.
 On 11 November 2022, he extended his contract with Bayern until 2024.

 On 28 November 2023, Ulreich extended his contract with Bayern Munich until 30 June 2025.
 On 29 July 2025, he signed a one-year contract extension until 2026.
+On 14 March 2026, he made his first appearance for the club in 539 days during a 1–1 away draw against Bayer Leverkusen.
+Later that year, on 15 May, he renewed his contract with the club until 2027.